Image by ElisaRiva

 Focusing on Gratitude and Joy

 Be thankful for the good in your life.
 What you focus on gains importance and expands.
 So focus on a joyful expression of life.
-Be thankful for things we sometimes take for granted, like flowers, butterflies, sunshine, rain, a smiling face on the street, a roof over your head, food to eat, etc.
+We need to be thankful for things we sometimes take for granted, like flowers, butterflies, sunshine, rain, a smiling face on the street, a roof over our head, food to eat, etc.

 Let the face that smiles be yours because the world is a mirror.
 When you smile and put love in your heart, you see and feel it reflected all around you.